ResearcherOne/researchpad-project/README.md

 - You can go even deeper in the literature by taking look at child nodes of child nodes of child nodes of the root node you've started in the beginning!

 ![alt text](https://github.com/ResearcherOne/researchpad-project/blob/develop/images/04-go-deeper.png)

+# Credits
+- This project is initiated by Birkan Kolcu as a frustration stem from the fact that none of the commercial research management softwares out there didn't provide visualization/mind mapping capability integrated with academic web content.

+- Project Team:
+ - Andrew Camps
+  - Our 10x software engineer guy.
+ - Ogulcan Cingiler
+  - Take cares of backend, data fetching, data parsing and whatever else needed to make ResearchPad project come reality.
+ - Emre Ay
+  - Anything that is non technical is handled by Emre.
+Talking with researchers, data analysis, etc.
+ - Birkan Kolcu
+  - Mostly creating new features needed, software architecture (sorry for messing up with front-end), prioritization of features and coding hard.

+- Unfortunately we do not maintain the project anymore.
+Hope this project will be useful for some folks out there to create cool projects.